| | |

 |

 Note: The two piano solos above have been widely, but erroneously cited as Marsh matrices.
-They are acoustical recordings, made by the Rodeheaver Recording Laboratories in Chicago, which was occasionally contracted for Paramount recording sessions.
+They are acoustical recordings, and the matrix numbers are in a series usually associated with the Rodeheaver Recording Laboratories in Chicago, which was occasionally contracted for Paramount recording sessions.
 [AS]

 |